cncf/wg-serverless/workflow/spec/spec.md

 </details>

 The ForEach state can be used to execute a defined set of states for each element of an array (defined in the states data input).
-Whole the [Parallel state](#Parallel-State) performs multiple braches of states using the same data input, the ForEach state performs the defined steps for multiple entries of an array in the states data input.
+While the [Parallel state](#Parallel-State) performs multiple branches of states using the same data input, the ForEach state performs the defined steps for multiple entries of an array in the states data input.

+Note that each iteration of the ForEach state should be executed in parallel.
+You can use the "max" property to set the upper bound on how many iterations may run in parallel.
+The default of the "max" property is zero, which places no limit on number of parallel executions.

-Note that states defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
+States defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
 Similarly other workflow states cannot transition to one of the states defined within the ForEach state.